Helen Hope: Career

 Hope lived with her husband at Leslie House in Fife and had the first of four children, who was named Charles and had the title of Lord Binning from birth.
 Charles would become a politician and Knight Marshal of Scotland.
 In 1700, the family moved to the earl's ancestral home, Tyninghame House in Haddingtonshire.
-Hope immediately wanted to plant trees despite the initial disinterest of her husband and local people.
+Hope immediately wanted to plant trees despite the initial lack of interest of her husband and local people.

 She decided to plant trees on the moorland of Tyninghame and call it Binning Wood in honour of her son.
 The 800 acre estate was planted with 50 species of tree.
 In addition, she created a wilderness zone and a bowling green from where 14 walks began.
 Her husband wrote Short Treatise on Forest Trees (published posthumously in 1756 and later reissued as Treatise on the Manner of Raising Forest Trees in 1761), in which he praised Hope's efforts.

+Marriage and issue

+Hope's mother arranged her marriage to her first cousin Thomas Hamilton, 6th Earl of Haddington in 1696, both being grandchildren of John Hamilton, 4th Earl of Haddington, at which point she became the Countess of Haddington.
+They had issue: